 Associated partners which are not established in one of the eligible countries (or which are subject to control by a non-associated third country or non-associated third-country entity) may however participate exceptionally if certain conditions are, subject to agreement by the granting authority and without any funding under the grant.

-Questions about the EDF 2022 work programme?
+More information or questions about the EDF 2022 work programme?

+Continue reading here for additional information on the EDF.
+Do you still have questions?
 Our specialists would be pleased to answer all your questions!
 Feel free to contact us via the form below or call us directly to immediately discuss your project idea.